 US Postal Service

-The U.S. Postal Service (USPS or just the Post Office) makes it very easy to put a hold on your mail deliveries while you’re away.
+The U.S. Postal Service (USPS or just the Post Office) makes it easy to put a hold on your mail deliveries while you’re away.
 I do this for any trip where we’re going to be away for more than a long weekend.

-The only things you need to enter are the dates you want your mail held and whether you’ll pick up the mail from the post office or if they should deliver it as one large clump when you return.
+Once all of the prep work is done, the only things you need to enter are the dates you want your mail held and whether you’ll pick up the mail from the post office or if they should deliver it as one large clump when you return.
 Imagine the stack of mail waiting when we returned from Australia and Japan!